Oracle Database Appliance as a Consolidation Platform

 May 15, 2012 / By Marc Fielding

-I had a chance to talk to several Oracle Database Appliance users at the annual Collaborate 2012 conference last month in Las Vegas.
-And a common theme in this discussions, as well as discussions with Pythian clients, is an interest in using the ODA as a large-scale consolidation platform.
-ODA offers all the benefits of engineered systems: fast, simple setup, single-vendor support, and pre-validated configurations.
-At first glance, however, the fixed non-expandable capacity of an Oracle database appliance would make it look like a poor candidate for consolidation, particularly the fixed 4TB of usable disk capacity and 24-core processing capacity.
+I had the chance to talk to several Oracle Database Appliance users at the annual Collaborate 2012 conference last month in Las Vegas.
+A common theme in these discussions, as well as discussions with Pythian clients, is an interest in using the ODA as a large-scale consolidation platform.
+ODAs offer all the benefits of engineered systems: a fast, simple setup, a single-vendor support, and pre-validated configurations.
+At first glance, however, the fixed non-expandable capacity of an ODA would make it look like a poor candidate for consolidation, particularly the fixed 4TB of usable disk capacity and 24-core processing capacity.

 Who would be good candidates for this type of platform?
 It offers an entry level to Oracle’s engineered system portfolio.
-Small deployments will find ODA pay-as-you-grow CPU licensing attractive, with its ability to license as few as two processor cores.
-And for users doing database consolidation, it allows databases to be relocated one at a time, and for license expenses to be deferred until the processing capacity is actually required.
-ODA is also a great starting-off point for environments outgrowing existing single-instance infrastructure, offering a simple way to expand capacity through Oracle RAC clustering.
+Small deployments will find ODA’s pay-as-you-grow CPU licensing attractive, with its ability to license as few as two processor cores.
+And for users doing database consolidation, it allows databases to be relocated one at a time and license expenses to be deferred until the processing capacity is actually required.
+ODA is also a great starting point for environments outgrowing existing single-instance infrastructure, offering a simple way to expand capacity through Oracle RAC clustering.

-3 comments on “Oracle Database Appliance as a Consolidation Platform”
+3 Responses to “Oracle Database Appliance as a Consolidation Platform”

 Leave a Reply